Water Saving Tips

 Easy Ways to Save Water and Money

 To achieve the greatest savings, focus on outdoor water conservation.
-That’s because, in the winter, when water use is lower, the typical water bill ranges from $30 to $80 a month.
-But in the summer, when water use soars, the typical water bill ranges from $80 to $300 a month.
+In the winter, when water use is lower, the typical water bill ranges from $30 to $80 a month.
+In the summer, when water use soars, the typical water bill ranges from $80 to $300 a month.

 Most Water is Used Outdoors

 - Oakley Soil is Sandy so Water Shorter, More Frequently.
 Oakley soil is mostly sand.
 Landscaping in sandy soil usually responds best to shorter, more frequent watering, such as 5 minutes, once or twice a day.

 - Adjust Sprinkler Timers.
 Many landscapes are over-watered.
 Each season, reset your sprinkler timers to use less water and avoid large water bills, and once any new landscaping is established.

 - Try Landscaping with Drought-Tolerant Plants for Healthier, Easier-to-Maintain Landscapes.
 They use less water than grass, are often easier to maintain, and save water.